KDE/threadweaver/examples/HelloWorldRaw.in.md

 Four jobs are being queued all at the same time, that is when the `stream()` statement closes.
 Assuming there is more than one worker thread, the order of execution of the jobs is undefined.
-The string will be printed in arbitrary order.
+The strings will be printed in arbitrary order.
 In case this comes as a surprise, it is important to keep in mind that by default, there is no relation between jobs that defines their execution order.
 This behaviour is in